enklikanketa/1KAPanel/README.md

 *The project ‘Integration of mobile devices into survey research in social sciences: Development of a comprehensive methodological approach’ (ID J5-8233) was financially supported by the Slovenian Research Agency.*

+# What is 1KAPanel?

+The application is an extension to the existing web survey software 1KA (http://www.1ka.si), with 1KA used as the central management tool that performs the following main tasks related to the application:
+-	create studies and set up data collection methods used by each study (questionnaires, activity tracking…);
+-	manage research participants and assign them to individual studies;
+-	render web questionnaires to be displayed in the application’s integrated web browser;
+-	store collected data and paradata.

+A research participant who installs the application can participate in multiple studies at the same time.
+A simplified panel approach is used for this purpose: all research participants are centrally managed and can be assigned (subscribed) to individual studies.
+Upon subscription and informed consent to collect the requested data, the data collection instructions are sent from 1KA to the mobile application.

+The application currently supports the following core data collection features in addition to standard web questionnaires:
+-	requesting a completion of new questionnaires presented at predefined time intervals or displaying a notification per the study manager’s request;
+-	defining geofences that trigger a request to complete a new questionnaire
+-	location and activity tracking with questionnaire completion requests based on location and activity-related criteria (e.g. at the end of a specific activity type that exceeds a threshold distance or duration).

 # What do you need to make it work?
 Before you start to use 1KAPanel app, you have to install open source project 1KA - OneClickSurvey.
 You can get more info about this project [here](https://www.1ka.si/d/en/about/uses-of-1ka-services/own-installation).
 You can also contact user support via e-mail on enklikanketa@gmail.com.